sivajayaraman/Project-Game-Dice-Roll/README.md

   3)In a multi player game, a player can skip his chance to roll the dice.
   4)The Dice ranges from 1 to 6
   5)At end of everyones turn,their score is updated and checked whether the maximum point is reached.
-  6)If reached,The player is declared as Winner.
+  6)The player is declared as Winner when he gets maximum points or more than that.
 Run the code in any editor,that supports Python 3.